jpruizlu/aws-cloudwatch-cross-account-dashboard-sample/README.md

 ## Creating Dashboard in Cloud Formation

 The recommended approach is to create cross-account cross-region dashboards using Cloud Formation.
 You will find an example in [cross-account-monitoring.json](cross-account-monitoring.json).

+You will see the JSON dashboard definition in the DashboardBody parameter.
+You can copy and paste the JSON from the console by selecting Actions -> View/edit source from your dashboard.
+Once copied you need to escape quotes with the backslash before pastinginto the Cloud Formation template.

 ### Editing Metric Widgets in Console